catmaid/CATMAID/sphinx-doc/source/data_views.rst

 ``slice index`` is an integer number and no image is shown if this is not within bounds.
 The option values ``"first"`` and ``"last"`` refer to the first and last slice of the stack, ``"center'`` refers to the middle slice is the stack.
+To make the sample images appear smaller or larger, the ``sample_scaling`` option can be used.
+The assigned number is treated as scaling percentage with respect to the original sample image size.

 So if you were to configure a *Project List* data view with a sample image which should be the middle slice of every last stack in a project, you would